Children's Savings Accounts

 Children's Savings Accounts (CSAs)

 Over 1.3 million American children born each year – and more than half of minority children – are born into families with negligible savings to invest in their futures.
-Yet research and practice have shown that family ownership of even a few thousand dollars in assets can give children not only a measure of economic security, but also a transformative sense of possibility and hope for the future.
+Children’s Savings Accounts (CSAs) have the potential to expand educational and economic opportunity for low- and moderate-income families.
+Research indicates that low- and moderate-income children with college savings of just $500 or less are 3 times more likely to enroll in college and 4 times more likely to graduate!
+Moreover, family ownership of assets can give children a transformative sense of possibility and hope for the future.

-CFED is engaged in a range of strategies to provide children’s savings accounts and asset-building opportunities for all children in the United States through large-scale programs, innovative partnerships and effective public policy.
-Specifically, CFED aims to integrate savings accounts into existing systems serving children and youth, including municipalities, schools, early childhood development programs, college readiness programs, affordable housing and similar networks.
+CFED is engaged in a range of strategies to support the development and growth of CSA programs and asset-building opportunities for all children in the United States through large-scale programs, innovative partnerships and effective public policy solutions.
+Specifically, CFED aims to help integrate CSAs into existing systems serving children and youth, including municipalities, schools, early childhood development programs, college readiness programs, affordable housing and similar networks.